 - Makeup Artists

 - Electrolysis Technicians

 As earlier mentioned, in most states practicing cosmetologists have to be licensed.
-In certain states there is an exemption.
-Only those offering more skilled services, for example hairstylists, are required to be licensed.
-Others employed in cosmetology and less skilled, such as shampooers, are not required to be licensed in those states.
+In some states there is an exception.
+Only those conducting more skilled services, for instance hairstylists, are required to be licensed.
+Other people working in cosmetology and less skilled, including shampooers, are not required to be licensed in those states.

 Esthetician Certificates and Degrees